+We are committed to producing varied and exciting repertoire for the enjoyment of both our members and audience.
 We are always keen to involve our members in our choice of programming, with regular polls and suggestions often leading to some of our most popular repertoire.
 So whether you’d like to play the Game of Thrones theme or plan a space themed concert, we’re always happy to hear about it!

 Spring 2019 – SWON’s 20th Anniversary concert premiered Vortex, also included Peter & The Wolf, Danse Slave, España Rhapsody & Suite of American Dances

 Winter 2018 – a nautical theme, including Fantasy on British Sea Songs, Pirates of the Caribbean, Adagio from Spartacus & Phrygia and Down to the Sea in Ships

 Summer 2018 – Space and Beyond, featuring Mars and Jupiter from Holst’s Planets Suite, as well as themes from Doctor Who, Star Trek and Thunderbirds

 Spring 2018 – An Adventure Around the Americas, including American civil war suite The Blue and the Gray, music from Duke Ellington, modern tango Danzon No.2 and Gershwin’s Rhapsody in Blue feat. solo pianist Joseph Havlat

 Winter 2017 – Original British Wind Band music, featuring A Malvern Suite (Philip Sparke), Resurgam (Eric Ball), Severn Suite (Elgar) and English Dances (Malcolm Arnold).